MattNikonorov/Typing-Animation-in-CSS/README.md

 ![Blink caret animation](https://github.com/MattNikonorov/Typing-Animation-in-CSS/blob/main/blink-caret.gif)

 ### Combining everything
-Here I will be demonstrating the end result and the full code of the typewriter animation, along with full code of some practical applications of the typewriter effect like: demonstrating code, questions, SaaS landing pages and personal portfolios.
+Here I will be demonstrating the end result and the full code of the typewriter animation, along with full code of some practical applications of the typewriter effect like: demonstrating code, SaaS landing pages and personal portfolios.